sbb-design-systems/lyne-components/src/elements/header/header/readme.md

 The slot can contain:

-- one or more action ([sbb-header-button](/docs/elements-sbb-header-sbb-header-button--docs) or [sbb-header-link](/docs/elements-sbb-header-sbb-header-link--docs))
+- one or more actions ([sbb-header-button](/docs/elements-sbb-header-sbb-header-button--docs) or [sbb-header-link](/docs/elements-sbb-header-sbb-header-link--docs))
 - other action items like [sbb-button](/docs/elements-sbb-button--docs) or [sbb-link](/docs/elements-sbb-link--docs)
 - a logo or a signet with the `.sbb-header-logo` class (see [sbb-logo](/docs/elements-sbb-logo--docs))

-By default, elements are aligned to the left.
-Use a `<div class="sbb-header-spacer">` to fill the empty space between elements.
+Slotted elements are aligned to the left.
+Use `<div class="sbb-header-spacer">` to align elements after it to the right..

 ```html
 <sbb-header>